Madeline Island Museum. Photo by Pixie Martin.

 The Dugout Canoe of Hidden Beach: Unraveling a Puzzle

-Presented by Barbara Coffin and Dan Engstrom
+Presented by Barbara Coffin & Dan Engstrom.

 Join Us